Lime tree in culture: Literary references

 "The Three Linden Trees" is a 1912 fairy tale by Hermann Hesse strongly influenced by the Greek legend of Damon and Pythias.
 The story, set in the medieval period, tries to explain three huge linden trees whose branches intertwine to cover the entire cemetery of the Hospital of the Holy Spirit in Berlin (see The Complete Fairy Tales of Hermann Hesse).

 John Updike's novel The Centaur, like James Joyce in Ulysses, uses myth in an attempt to turn a modern and common scene into something more profound, a meditation on life and man's relationship to nature and eternity.
 In it Updike parallels the lives of modern characters with the Greek myth in which Chiron's mother Philyra transforms into a linden tree to escape the shame of giving birth to a seemingly mutant half-horse, half-man as a result of her being raped by Cronus.

 The lime tree is referred to in the 1953 story "The Man Who Planted Trees" by Jean Giono.
 The unnamed narrator of the story re-visits a once abandoned and desolate village around which the man referenced by the books title (Elzéard Bouffier) has planted a forest over a period of 40 years.
 He returns to find by the fountain: "I saw that there was indeed a fountain, that it was abundant, and, which touched me most, that someone had planted a lime tree next to it, which might already have been four years old, already thick; an undeniable symbol of resurrection.

 Eminescu's Linden Tree (Teiul lui Eminescu) is a 500-year-old silver lime situated in Iași, Romania.
 Mihai Eminescu reportedly wrote some of his best works underneath this lime, rendering the tree one of Romania's most important natural monuments and an Iași landmark.

 Ralph Vaughan Williams wrote the song "Linden Lea" in the 1900s.

 In the coat of arms

 The coat of arms of Mariehamn features lime tree leaves, referring to the local tree plant.

 In popular culture

 O-Zone's 2003 song "Dragostea din tei" (Love from the Linden) is titled after the tree.

 Trevor Hall's 2009 song "The Lime Tree" was named for the tree and is based on Ovid's narration of Baucis and Philemon and the poem "Under der linden" by Walther von der Vogelweide.

+In May 2026 a public petition, to save 18 lime trees on Victoria Road in Walton-le-Dale, Lancashire, England, from being felled, attracted more than 6,000 signatures.
+The trees, planted in 1912 as a tribute to commemorate the Coronation of King George V, were planned to be removed as part of the Preston & South Ribble Flood Risk Management Scheme.
+A public meeting, at the Yew Tree pub, to be chaired by Ribble Valley MP Maya Ellis, was planned for 8 June.